vespa-engine/blog/_posts/2022-12-05-improving-product-search-with-ltr-part-three.md

 phases](https://docs.vespa.ai/en/phased-ranking.html) to apply the most computationally complex model to the top-scoring documents from the previous ranking phase.
 Search ranking and model inference with GBDT are highly parallelizable.
-Vespa’s ability to use multiple threads per query reduces serving latency.
+Vespa’s ability to use [multiple threads per query](https://docs.vespa.ai/en/performance/sizing-search.html#reduce-latency-with-multi-threaded-per-search-execution) reduces serving latency.

 ## Features and feature complexity

 The number of features and the computational complexity of the features dramatically impact performance.
-For example, calculating a matching feature such as bm25(title) is relatively low complexity compared to fieldMatch(title), which again is relatively low compared to inference with the [previous post](https://blog.vespa.ai/improving-product-search-with-ltr-part-two/)'s cross-encoder.
+For example, calculating a matching feature such as `bm25(title)` is low complexity compared to `fieldMatch(title)`, which again is relatively low compared to inference with the [previous post](https://blog.vespa.ai/improving-product-search-with-ltr-part-two/)'s cross-encoder.

 The benefit Vespa delivers is that it allows developers to understand relative feature complexity using [rank tracing](https://docs.vespa.ai/en/reference/query-api-reference.html#trace.profiledepth).
 The trace below shows the relative feature complexity.

 ![trace](/assets/2022-12-05-improving-product-search-with-ltr-part-three/trace.png)